Doula vs Midwife for Home Birth: Do You Need Both?

 The advantage of a doula is experience.
 She's seen dozens or hundreds of labors and knows what's normal, what techniques work for different situations, and how to reassure you when you're convinced you can't continue.
 Your partner is emotionally invested and may struggle to stay objective when labor gets intense.
 A doula also supports your partner, giving them specific tasks and relieving the pressure of being your only support person.

-If you're planning to have your partner be your primary support, consider taking a comprehensive childbirth class together that includes hands-on practice with comfort measures, not just information about the stages of labor.
+If you're planning to have your partner be your primary support, consider taking a thorough childbirth class together that includes hands-on practice with comfort measures, not just information about the stages of labor.
 Look for classes specifically designed for home birth or unmedicated birth, which spend more time on active coping techniques than hospital-based classes typically do.